-Sudheer has been a meditator for 46 years and it shows!
-At the age of 70 he could pass for 50 and has a gentleness that makes him very relaxing to be around.
+Sudheer has been a meditator for over 50 years and has a gentleness that makes him very relaxing to be around.
 His first experience of OSHO Dynamic Meditation, at the age of 24, took him to “the space he was searching for” and he has experimented with all the OSHO meditations and many meditations from The Book of Secrets since.

 As a teenager Sudheer was fascinated by the big questions: What is life?
 What is death? – his favorite book was The Tibetan Book of the Dead, a kind of guide book for the afterlife.
 After studying philosophy for a while, he realized that what he was seeking was not to be found in words, so he moved into working closely with people, training as a general and psychiatric nurse.